The average Australian has four super accounts. Many of us own accounts we don’t even know exist.

 - Allow you to consolidate your superannuation into a single fund

 If you have recently started a new superannuation account, it can take up to 6 months to show on your MyGov account.
-You can still consolidate your superannuation accounts by completing a balance transfer form for each account you want to transfer from, and mailing it to your new fund.
+You can still consolidate your superannuation accounts by Changes to Rollovers & Release of Funds for each account you want to transfer from, and mailing it to your new fund.
 See consolidating superannuation funds for more information.

 If you don’t have the time or resources to conduct your own search for ‘unclaimed monies or assets’, there are businesses that provide a service to find any lost or forgotten money and assets of a deceased person.
 They usually charge a percentage fee on any monies found – so be sure to establish this percentage figure before entering into any agreements.